What People Are Saying

 Jay S. Gephart

-Jay S. Gephart joined Purdue University’s faculty in 1995 after 12 years as a public-school band director.
-He currently serves as the Director of University Bands and holds the Al G. Wright Chair of Purdue Bands and Orchestras.
-In 2024, he became the Music Director for the Indiana Wind Symphony (IWS).
+Jay S. Gephart joined the Purdue University faculty in 1995 following a distinguished 12-year career as a public school band director.
+He currently serves as Director of University Bands and holds the Al G. Wright Chair of Purdue Bands and Orchestras.
+In 2024, he was appointed Music Director of the Indiana Wind Symphony (IWS).

-As the Artistic Director of the Purdue University Wind Ensemble, Professor Gephart has led performances at prestigious venues such as Chicago’s Symphony Center and New York’s Carnegie Hall.
-He is the fifth person in Purdue’s history to direct the “All-American” Marching Band, which has performed globally, including at the Macy’s Thanksgiving Day Parade and the St. Patrick’s Day Parade in Dublin, Ireland.
+As Artistic Director of the Purdue University Wind Ensemble, Professor Gephart has conducted performances at world-renowned venues, including Chicago’s Symphony Center and Carnegie Hall in New York City.
+He is the fifth director in the history of the Purdue “All-American” Marching Band, which has performed globally, including at the Macy’s Thanksgiving Day Parade and the St. Patrick’s Day Parade in Dublin, Ireland.

-Gephart has guest conducted for prominent military bands and university ensembles and has been a clinician at major conferences, including The Midwest Clinic in Chicago.
-He has received numerous awards, including the 2024 Phi Beta Mu International Bandmaster Fraternity Outstanding Bandmaster Award and the 2018 Indiana Wind Symphony James Calvert Outstanding Music Educator Award.
+Gephart has guest-conducted prominent military bands and university ensembles and has been a clinician at major conferences, including The Midwest Clinic in Chicago.
+His contributions to music education and performance have been recognized with numerous accolades, including the 2024 Phi Beta Mu International Bandmaster Fraternity Outstanding Bandmaster Award and the 2018 Indiana Wind Symphony James Calvert Outstanding Music Educator Award.

-He has commissioned several notable works for wind band and has been actively involved in professional organizations, including serving as President of the Big Ten Band Director’s Association and the American Bandmaster’s Association.
+He has commissioned numerous works for wind band.
+He is actively involved in professional organizations, including serving as President of both the Big Ten Band Directors Association and the American Bandmasters Association.

-Jay S. Gephart and his wife, Jana, reside in West Lafayette, Indiana, and are proud parents of four children and six grandchildren.
+Jay and his wife, Jana, reside in West Lafayette, Indiana, and are proud parents of four children and six grandchildren.

 Founder